 Review and Modify the AHRQ QI Software.
-For the 2015 QDR, we started with the following QI software versions: PQI Version 4.4, IQI Version 4.4, PSI Version 4.4, and PDI Version 4.4.
+For the 2017 QDR, we started with the following QI software versions that use ICD-9-CM codes: PQI Version 4.4, IQI Version 4.4, PSI Version 4.4, and PDI Version 4.4.
 Because each of these software modules was developed for State and hospital-level rates, rather than national rates, the additional step of weighting the QI estimates was necessary.
+A sensitivity analysis was performed using 2014 SID data to determine the best approach to developing 2015 estimates based solely on ICD-9-CM data (Barrett, 2017).
+Because the QI estimates developed using partial year data from January 1 through September 30, 2014 were relatively similar to the full 2014 calendar year estimates, the QDR estimates produced with 2015 data were also based on partial year data (i.e. January 1 through September 30, 2015).